palantir/policy-bot/README.md

   # regular expression in the "paths" list.
 If the "ignore" list is present,
   # files in the pull request matching these regular expressions are ignored
   # by this rule.
+  #
+  # Note: Double-quote strings must escape backslashes while single/plain do not.
+  # See [Notes on YAML Syntax](#notes-on-yaml-syntax) for more information.
   changed_files:
     paths:
       - "config/.*"